 Explorer Patcher allows users to:

-This makes system administration faster and more reliable, particularly for IT professionals and advanced users.
+This improves system administration speed and reliability, especially for IT professionals and sophisticated users.

-Explorer Patcher improves responsiveness and predictability for users who rely heavily on keyboard shortcuts.
+Explorer Patcher increases responsiveness and predictability for users who often utilise keyboard shortcuts.

 Improvements include:

-These refinements are subtle but compound over time, especially in professional or development environments.
+These modifications are modest, but they accumulate with time, particularly in professional or development situations.

 Windows 11 introduced changes that caused properties dialogs and UI panels to reset size and position more frequently.